-Harris Teeter, Inc. (Harris Teeter), a wholly-owned subsidiary of Harris Teeter Supermarkets, Inc., was co-founded in 1960 by North Carolina grocers W.T.
+Harris Teeter, a wholly-owned subsidiary of The Kroger Co.
+(NYSE: KR), was co-founded in 1960 by North Carolina grocers W.T.
 Harris and Willis Teeter.
-Harris Teeter now operates over 200 stores in eight states and the District of Columbia and is traded under Harris Teeter Supermarkets, Inc. on the New York Stock Exchange.
+Harris Teeter operates over 220 stores and one fuel center in eight states and the District of Columbia.

 In addition to its retail stores, Harris Teeter also owns grocery, frozen food, and perishable distribution centers in Greensboro, NC and Indian Trail, NC, as well as a dairy in High Point, NC.

 Harris Teeter is headquartered in Matthews, NC and has approximately 26,000 associates.